Year 4

 History

-The children will learn about the Roman invasion of Britain and its impact on the lives of the Celts.
-They will consider whether the Roman settlement was a positive experience for all involved, and explore the long-term legacy of the invasion.
-They will use a variety of sources of evidence to investigate the topic, including visual sources of artefacts.
+We will learn about the Roman invasion of Britain and its impact on the lives of the Celts.
+We will consider whether the Roman settlement was a positive experience for all involved, and explore the long-term legacy of the invasion.
+We will use a variety of sources of evidence to investigate the topic, including visual sources of artefacts.

 Geography